 All corporations doing business in Michigan are also required to file an annual report with the Department of Licensing and Regulatory Affairs.
 A pre-printed annual report, BCS/CD-2500, will be mailed to the corporation's registered agent at the registered office approximately three months prior to the due date.
 The annual report can be filed online or by mail.
 There is a $25.00 filing fee.

-How much does it cost to register a business name in Michigan?
+How much does it cost to start an LLC in Michigan?

+The filing fee for LLCs is $50.00.
 In order to register your LLC, you must file the Articles of Organization with the State of Michigan.
-This can be done online, by mail, or in-person.
-The filing costs $50.00.
-In addition, an operating agreement is not mandatory in the state of Michigan.
+This can be done online, by mail, or in person.
+Operating agreements are not mandatory in the state of Michigan.

 Do I need workers' compensation?